Stouthart/DX340/README.md

 adb shell
 ```

-**From the DX340 prompt, run:**
+**From the DX340 prompt, run the following:**

 ```
 curl -sS https://raw.githubusercontent.com/Stouthart/DX340/refs/heads/main/debloat.sh | sh
 ```

-Script will take ±2 mins to finish.
+The script takes ±2 minutes to finish.
 Your device will reboot automatically.

 > [!TIP]
 >